Upper

 Synthetic materials

-Synthetic materials dominate the running market for their versatility, lightness and ability to offer advanced technical solutions.
-Here we distinguish mainly two types:
+Synthetic materials dominate the running market thanks to their versatility, lightness, and ability to provide cutting-edge technical solutions.
+There are mainly two types:

-Synthetic microfibers Lightweight, resistant and with a great capacity to repel water.
-In addition, they allow greater control over the design and customization of the fit.
-They are common in training or competition shoes, where a high ratio between durability and low weight is required.
+These are lightweight, resistant and highly water-repellent.
+They also allow greater control over design and customisation of the fit.
+They are commonly found in training or competition shoes, where a high durability-to-weight ratio is desired.

-Knit o technical materials Since their breakthrough in the running world, knitted uppers have revolutionized running shoes.
+Since their introduction to athletics, knit uppers have transformed running shoes.
 These knitted fabrics create a seamless structure that is highly breathable, flexible and extremely lightweight.
-Some models combine knit with strategic reinforcements to maintain stability without losing natural movement.
+Some models combine knitted fabric with strategic reinforcements to maintain stability while allowing natural movement.

-• Maximum lightness (this applies only to knit fabrics, not to microfibers).
+• Maximum lightness (applies only to knit fabric, not microfibre).

 • Excellent breathability.

-• Sock-like fit on knit models (this applies only to knit fabric, not microfiber).
+• A sock-like fit for knit models (this only applies to knit fabric, not microfibres).

 • Almost unlimited aesthetic options.